k8snetworkplumbingwg/kubemacpool/cluster/k8s-1.13.3/README.md

-# Kubernetes 1.12.2 with multus network plugin in ephemeral containers
+# Kubernetes 1.13.3 network plugin in ephemeral containers

 Provides a pre-deployed Kubernetes with version 1.12.2 purely in docker containers with qemu.
 The provided VMs are completely ephemeral and are